-People warn that it’s not safe in central Durban at night, but the area had security and was well lighted.
-The historic old buildings looked beautiful.
+People warn that it’s not safe in central Durban at night, but the well-lighted area had ample security.
+The historic old building looked beautiful.
 Zulu and belly dancers performed in the upper and lower mezzanine before and after the performance,

 KwaZulu Natal Philharmonic Orchestra